 - Check the user's manual provided with your smart device for further details. - After the network names (SSIDs) that can be used for the smart device are displayed, select the SSID displayed on the camera. - When Auth./encryp. in the Wi-Fi options menu is set to WPA2-PSK-AES, the message for entering a password is displayed.
-Enter the password that is displayed on the camera.

-3 Start the "Wireless Mobile Utility" in the smart device while "Negotiating...
-Please wait." is displayed on the camera.

-- The screen for selecting "Take photos" or "View photos" is displayed. - When the message "Cannot connect to camera." is displayed, return to step 1 and retry the procedure. - "Installing the Software on the Smart Device" (QQ116)
+Enter the password that is displayed on the camera. - 3 While "Negotiating...
+Please wait." is displayed on the camera, start the "Wireless Mobile Utility" installed on the smart device. - The screen for selecting "Take photos" or "View photos" is displayed. - When the message "Cannot connect to camera." is displayed, return to step 1 and retry the procedure. - "Installing the Software on the Smart Device" (Q100).